codess-aus/DP-200/README.md

 **Event Hubs** is an Azure resource that allows you to stream big data to the cloud.
 It accepts streaming data over HTTPS and AMQP.
 A Stream Analytics job can read data from Event Hubs and store the transformed data in a variety of output data sources, including Power Bl.

+**Event Hub** is an Azure resource that accepts streaming telemetry data from other sources.
+It is basically a big data pipeline.
+It allows you to capture, retain, and replay telemetry data, which in this case is candidate exam data.

 **IOT Hub** is an Azure resource that allows you to stream big data to the cloud.
 It supports per-device provisioning.
 It accepts streaming data over HTTPS, AMQP, and Message Queue Telemetry Transport (MQTT).
 A Stream Analytics job can read data from Event Hubs and store the transformed data in a variety of output data sources, including Power Bl.

 **Azure Relay** allows client applications to connect to services hosted on a private network over the internet.
 An Azure Function app contains one or more functions that are exposed over HTTP.
 These functions can be invoked by triggers or on a schedule.
 Neither Azure Relay nor Azure Function apps accept messages over AMPQ.
+Azure Relay allows client applications to access on-premises services through Azure.

+**Event Grid**.
+Event Grid is a publish-subscribe platform for events.
+Event publishers send the events to Event Grid.
+Subscribers subscribe to the events they want to handle.

+Databricks is a technology that allows you to ingest and analyze data.